dwbrown115/GameServerTestGame/Architecture.md

   - `defaultParent` (optional): where generated items will be parented.
   - `owner`: center for orbits and some AoE mechanics (often the same object).
   - `target` (optional): if mechanics should center on a particular target.
-  - `primaryMechanicListJson` and `modifierMechanicListJson`: drag in TextAssets or rely on `Resources` lookup.
+  - `primaryMechanicListJson` and `modifierMechanicListJson`: drag in override TextAssets if you need a custom catalog; otherwise leave them blank to consume the per-mechanic files under `Resources/ProcederalMechanics`.
 - Ticking: The generator now adds a `MechanicRunner` to the created root and registers all `IMechanic` instances under it so they automatically tick each frame.

 Clarification: Should `Target` be set to the player?